 This clearly has something to do with how well migrant students perform at school.
 In Australia, according to the OECD, children born elsewhere perform only a few per cent below native-born students; in the United States, the gap is over 30 per cent.
 The gap is almost as large for first-generation migrant students.
-This reflects a broader problem in the United States: children whose parents have limited education do much worse than their counterparts in Australia, according to the internationally recognised PISA survey of mathematics performance among secondary students.
+This reflects a broader problem in the United States: children whose parents have limited education do much worse than their counterparts in Australia, according to the ly recognised PISA survey of mathematics performance among secondary students.
 Some countries did better than Australia on this measure, however, and there are reasons to fear that Australia might do worse – with implications for mobility – if current trends continue.

 Why?
 The problem is the growing proportion of education expenditure that comes from private sources.
 Among the nations that do best on the mobility scale, private funding generally makes up less than 10 per cent of education spending.
 (Canada is the odd one out, at 46 per cent.)
 In the United States, a massive 66 per cent of education is privately funded; in Australia the figure is 52 per cent – a proportion that rose significantly during the Howard years.
 As d’Addio observes, this means that paying for education in the United States brings greater benefits than paying for education in most countries.
 To put it another way, an underfunded public education system means that, for people who can afford it, the benefits of spending private funds on education can be considerable; for others, the financial barrier can be too great.